Frazz by Jef Mallett for October 25, 2017

 17. Missing large

-Jessica_D over 6 years ago
+Jessica_D about 7 years ago

 Your story @SANDERLING75 underscores for me this current theme in the strip.
 The girl is working on the assumption that all English drink tea only in the afternoon and that all coffee drinkers only have their cuppa in the morning.
 It would be nice to see her realize she needs expand her narrow view.
 And then, Frazz could really rock her world and tell her about those who like to drink hot Dr. Pepper instead of either coffee or tea.